What Running Shoes?

 Road running shoes: most manufacturers basically offer 2 shoe categories: neutral and support.
 Other terminology used for support shoes e.g. structured, motion control etc. Both neutral and support shoes are available with various levels of cushioning from very soft to firm.
 This now comes down to personal preference and is an individual choice.
 The technical difference between neutral and support shoes lies in the construction of the “mid-sole” i.e. the hidden support sandwiched between the sole and he insole of the shoe.

-More recently some manufacturers offer shoes with a built in carbon fibre plate.
+Most manufacturers now offer shoes with a built in carbon fibre plate.
 This is designed to make the shoe more responsive by providing optimal energy return.
 These shoes are very light weight and highly cushioned.
-This type of shoe is now worn by the majority of elite athletes.
+This type of shoe is now worn by the majority athletes for racing.
+The main disadvantages of these shoes are: relatively high cost and life expectancy may be less than 200 miles.

 Shoe sizing: it is advisable to go up half or one size bigger than the standard “day – shoe”.
 The reason for this is to accommodate the expansion and spread of the foot when running.
 All running shoes are available in the standard width identified with the letter D. Some manufacturers also provide a wider fitting shoe which is identified with 2E.